Bernstein-Kouchnirenko-Khovanskii with a symmetry: Geometry of symmetric curves: rules and exceptions

 \begin{exa} (See Figure \ref{fig:exceptional} below.)
 Assume that $A$ is not of type D or E.

 {\bf (Type C1)} Let $A$ belong to a plane parallel to $M^{-I}$, then $B=I(A)$ is contained in the same plane.
 The containing plane can be defined by the equation $s=s_0$ for a surjective linear function $s:M\to\Z$ and $s_0\in\Z$.
 Then the curve $f=g=0$ is the (disjoint) union of several shifted copies of the one-dimensional subtorus $\exp(\C\cdot s)$.
-The number of these copies for generic $f\in\C^A$ equals the lattice mixed area of $A$ and $B$ (which is well defined since they belong to the same two-dimensional lattice $s=s_0$, see Remark \ref{remmv} for details).
+The number of these copies for generic $f\in\C^A$ equals the lattice mixed area of $A$ and $B$.

-{\bf (Type C2)} Let $A$ belong to the union of a plane parallel to $M^I$ and a line parallel to $M^{-I}$, then the Newton polytope of $f-g$ is a segment of lattice length $q>0$ in $M^{-I}$.
+{\bf (Type C2)} Let $A$ belong to the union of the plane $M^I$ and a line parallel to $M^{-I}$, then the Newton polytope of $f-g$ is a segment of lattice length $q>0$ in $M^{-I}$.
 In coordinates, we have $f-g=\prod_{i=1}^q(u-\alpha_i v)$ up to a monomial multiplier for pairwise different $\alpha_i\in\C$, thus $f-g=0$ is the (disjoint) union of $q$ shifted copies of the subtorus $T^I$.
 In each of these copies, the equation $f=0$ defines a plane curve supported at $A/m$.
 The geometry of this generic plane curve with a given support is described by the BKK toolkit. \end{exa} \begin{rem} In coordinates, if $I(\ru,\rv,\rw)=(\rv,\ru,\rw)$, then examples of a line parallel to $M^{-I}$ include $\ru+\rv=\rw=0$ and $\ru+\rv=\rw=1$.
-Note that they cannot be sent to each other with an affine automorphism of the lattice commuting with the involution $I$, but any other integer line parallel to $M^{-I}$ can be sent to one of these two with a parallel translation of the lattice commuting with the involution $I$.
+Note that they cannot be sent to each other by an affine automorphism of the lattice commuting with the involution $I$, but any other integer line parallel to $M^{-I}$ can be sent to one of these two with a parallel translation of the lattice commuting with the involution $I$.
 Indeed, the intersection of such a line with $M^I$ has the form either $\mu$ or $\mu+(1/2,1/2,1)$ for some $\mu\in M\simeq\Z^3$, so the parallel translation by $-\mu$ will do.

 Similarly, examples of a plane containing the line $M^{-I}$ include $\rw=0$, $\ru+\rv=0$ and $\ru+\rv=1$.
-They cannot be sent to each other with an affine automorphism of the lattice commuting with the involution $I$, but any other plane containing $M^{-I}$ can be sent to one of these three. \end{rem}
+They cannot be sent to each other with an affine automorphism of the lattice commuting with the involution $I$, but any other plane containing $M^{-I}$ can be sent to one of these three.